Euro sails to 4-1/2-month high on trade and growth prospects

 Later on Monday, investors will stay tuned for the Chicago Purchasing Management Index for clues about the health of the U.S. economy.

-(Reporting by Tommy Reggiori Wilkes; Additional reporting by Swati Pandey in Sydney; Editing by Kevin Liffey)
+(Reporting by Tommy Reggiori Wilkes Editing by Kevin Liffey and Catherine Evans)

 ((thomas.wilkes@thomsonreuters.com))